Composability is currently an Early Access Feature in Alpha status.

 )

 • Contract transfers take two atomic steps: transfer-out and transfer-in.
-While the contract is being transferred, the contract does not reside on any domain.
+While the contract is being transferred, the contract does not reside on any sync domain.

-• Transfer-in happens under normal circumstances automatically after the transfer-exclusivity-timeout configured on the target domain.
+• Transfer-in happens under normal circumstances automatically after the transfer-exclusivity-timeout configured on the target sync domain.
 A timeout of 0 disables automatic transfer-in.
 If the automatic transfer-in does not complete, the contract can be transferred in manually.